hc0503/laravel-qrcode-campaign/README.md

 - When you run the project the first time you should set variable **FIRST_TIME** to *TRUE*.
 It will be then automatically set to false.
 - The variable **APP_ENV** should be set to *production* when you want to enforce HTTPS.
 Otherwise, leave *local* when testing without https.
 - The variable **APP_DEBUG** should be set to *FALSE* unless you are actually debugging
+- The variable **APP_REGISTRATION** can be set to to enable or disable the possibility to register new users from the login page.

 Then run with docker-compose: